The Diamond Broker

 Truly colorless stones, graded D, treasured for their rarity, are highest on the Diamond Quality Pyramid.
 Color, however, ultimately comes down to personal taste.
 Ask a jeweler to show you a variety of color grades next to one another to help you determine your color preference.

 Nature has also created diamonds in intense shades of blue, green, yellow, orange, pink or – rarest of all – red.
 These diamonds are called ‘colored fancies’ and are extremely rare and highly treasured.

 Refers to the angles and proportions of a diamond.

-Nature determines so much about a diamond, but it takes a master cutter to reveal the stone’s true brilliance, fire and ultimate beauty.
+Nature determines so much about a diamond, but it takes a master cutter to reveal the stone’s true brilliance, fire

 Based on scientific formulas, a well-cut diamond will internally reflect light from one mirror-like facet to another and disperse and reflect it through the top of the stone.
 This results in a display of brilliance and fire, thereby placing well-cut diamonds higher on the Diamond Quality Pyramid than deep or shallow-cut diamonds.
 Diamonds that are cut too deep or too shallow lose or leak light through the side or bottom, resulting in less brilliance and ultimately, value.